-- visit SARS website at www.sars.gov.za: - contact the SARS National Call Centre - if calling locally, on 0800 00 7277; or - → if calling from abroad, on +27 11 602 2093 (only between 8am and 4:30pm South African time). - have a virtual consultation with a SARS consultant by making an appointment via the SARS website; - visit your nearest SARS branch, after making an appointment via the SARS website; or; - contact your own tax advisor or practitioner.
+- visit the SARS website at www.sars.gov.za; - contact the SARS National Service Centre (between 8am and 4.30pm South African time except on Wednesdays when the service centre can be called between 9am and 4.30pm) - - if calling locally, on 0800 00 7277; or - ➤ if calling from abroad, on +27 11 602 2093 (only between 8am and 4:30pm South African time). - have a virtual consultation with a SARS consultant by making an appointment via the SARS website; - visit your nearest SARS service centre, after making an appointment via the SARS website; or; - contact your own tax advisor or practitioner.